Vietnam.vn - Nền tảng quảng bá Việt Nam

 Deputy Minister of Foreign Affairs Le Thi Thu Hang.
 Photo: VNA

-- At the invitation of Prime Minister of the United Kingdom of Great Britain and Northern Ireland (UK) Keir Starmer, General Secretary To Lam and his wife, along with a high-ranking Vietnamese delegation, paid an official visit to the United Kingdom of Great Britain and Northern Ireland from October 28 to 30, 2025.
+- At the invitation of the Prime Minister of the United Kingdom of Great Britain and Northern Ireland, Keir Starmer, General Secretary To Lam and his wife, along with a high-level Vietnamese delegation, paid an official visit to the United Kingdom of Great Britain and Northern Ireland from October 28-30, 2025.

-In the context of Vietnam's high-level foreign affairs activities taking place very excitingly such as: The signing ceremony of the United Nations Convention against Cybercrime held in Hanoi, Prime Minister Pham Minh Chinh attending the 47th ASEAN Summit in Malaysia - General Secretary To Lam's official visit to the United Kingdom carries a strong and consistent foreign policy message.
-That is to affirm the foreign policy of independence, self-reliance, for peace , cooperation and development, while multilateralizing and diversifying international relations, demonstrating Vietnam's determination to proactively and actively integrate into the world comprehensively, becoming a friend, a reliable partner and a responsible member of the international community.
+Against the backdrop of Vietnam's vibrant high-level diplomatic activities, such as the opening ceremony of the UN Convention against Cybercrime held in Hanoi, Prime Minister Pham Minh Chinh's participation in the 47th ASEAN Summit in Malaysia, and General Secretary To Lam's official visit to the United Kingdom, these events conveyed a strong and consistent diplomatic message.
+This affirmed Vietnam's independent and self-reliant foreign policy, focused on peace , cooperation, and development, while simultaneously multilateralizing and diversifying international relations.
+It demonstrated Vietnam's determination to proactively and comprehensively integrate into the international community, becoming a reliable friend and partner, and a responsible member of the international community.

-The UK is a global power, a permanent member of the United Nations Security Council, and one of the world's leading countries in science and technology, defense and security, finance and innovation.
-These are all areas that are consistent with Vietnam's current development needs and strategic orientation, as the country strives to promote industrialization, modernization and deep integration into the global economy.
+The UK is a global power, a permanent member of the United Nations Security Council, and one of the world's leading nations in science and technology, defense and security, finance, and innovation.
+These are all areas that align with Vietnam's current development needs and strategic direction, as the country strives to accelerate industrialization, modernization, and deep integration into the global economy.

-With those important purposes and meanings, I strongly believe that the visit will open a new chapter in cooperation between the two countries with long-term and sustainable development cooperation orientations, in accordance with the interests and strengths of each country, for the benefit of the people and all-round development of each country, for peace, stability, cooperation and development in each region and in the world.
+With these important purposes and significance, I strongly believe that this visit will open a new chapter in cooperation between the two countries with long-term, sustainable development orientations, in line with the interests and strengths of each country, for the benefit of the people and the all-round development of each country, and for peace, stability, cooperation and development in each region and the world.

-- How do you evaluate the Vietnam - UK relationship in recent times and what are your expectations for this working trip of the General Secretary?
+- How do you assess the Vietnam-UK relationship over the past period, and what are your expectations for the General Secretary's visit?

 - Vietnam and the United Kingdom established diplomatic relations on September 11, 1973.
-The UK was one of the first Western countries to establish diplomatic relations with Vietnam.
-Over the past half century, the friendship and solidarity between the people of the two countries have been constantly strengthened and developed.
+Britain was one of the first Western countries to establish diplomatic relations with Vietnam.
+Over the past half-century, the friendship and close ties between the people of the two countries have been continuously strengthened and developed.

-The official visit of General Secretary To Lam is not only an important foreign event, but also clearly demonstrates Vietnam's respect for traditional Western European partners, including the UK, in Vietnam's foreign policy and comprehensive international integration process.
+General Secretary To Lam's official visit is not only an important diplomatic event, but also clearly demonstrates Vietnam's appreciation for its traditional Western European partners, including the UK, in its foreign policy and comprehensive international integration process.

-The visit took place in the context of the Vietnam - UK relationship developing strongly and achieving many encouraging results.
-In 2010, the two countries signed a Joint Statement establishing a Strategic Partnership, opening a new stage of development in bilateral cooperation.
-In 2020, on the occasion of the 10th anniversary of the Strategic Partnership, Vietnam and the UK continued to issue a Joint Statement on the development orientation of the Strategic Partnership in the next 10 years, focusing on deepening 7 priority areas of cooperation, creating an important premise for upgrading and expanding the relationship in the coming period, in accordance with the interests, potentials and strengths of both countries.
+The visit took place against the backdrop of strong and encouraging development in Vietnam-UK relations.
+In 2010, the two countries signed a Joint Declaration establishing a Strategic Partnership, opening a new phase of development in bilateral cooperation.
+In 2020, on the occasion of the 10th anniversary of the Strategic Partnership, Vietnam and the UK issued a Joint Declaration outlining the direction for the development of the Strategic Partnership over the next 10 years, focusing on deepening seven priority areas of cooperation.
+This created an important foundation for upgrading and expanding relations in the coming period, in line with the interests, potential, and strengths of both countries.

-Based on those important orientations, in recent times, the two countries have regularly exchanged delegations at high and all levels, thereby enhancing political trust in all fields, serving the country's development goals, and at the same time consolidating and enhancing our foreign position in relations with the European region, the Commonwealth as well as with other countries in the world.
-The two sides also maintain a dialogue mechanism, bilateral cooperation on annual diplomatic, security - defense channels, training cooperation, experience sharing in areas such as UN peacekeeping, seas and oceans, migration and immigration, crime prevention and control, etc.
+Based on these important orientations, in recent years, the two countries have regularly exchanged high-level and other delegations, thereby strengthening political trust in all fields, serving the development goals of the country, and at the same time consolidating and enhancing our foreign relations in the European region, with the Commonwealth, as well as with other countries around the world.
+Both sides also maintain a mechanism for bilateral dialogue and cooperation through diplomatic, security, and defense channels on an annual basis, cooperating in training and sharing experiences in areas such as UN peacekeeping, maritime affairs, migration and immigration, and crime prevention…

-In terms of economy, trade and investment, the UK is currently Vietnam's third largest trading partner in Europe and Vietnam is the UK's largest trading partner in Southeast Asia.
-The UK has 587 valid projects in Vietnam, with a total registered capital of about 4.46 billion USD, ranking 15th out of 152 countries and territories investing in Vietnam.
-Vietnam is also one of the first countries to sign a free trade agreement with the UK after Brexit, making good use of this agreement, thereby bringing bilateral trade turnover to grow strongly year by year.
+In terms of economics, trade, and investment, the UK is currently Vietnam's third largest trading partner in Europe, and Vietnam is the UK's largest trading partner in Southeast Asia.
+The UK has 587 active projects in Vietnam, with a total registered capital of approximately US$4.46 billion, ranking 15th out of 152 countries and territories investing in Vietnam.
+Vietnam was also one of the first countries to sign a free trade agreement with the UK after Brexit, effectively utilizing this agreement to drive strong growth in bilateral trade turnover year after year.

-In terms of science and technology, the two sides have implemented about 50 joint research projects and a number of other cooperation activities.
-In terms of environment and climate change, the UK is the coordinator and actively supports Vietnam in implementing the Just Energy Transition Partnership (JETP) between Vietnam and the International Partnership Group (IPG).
+In science and technology, the two sides have implemented approximately 50 joint research projects and several other cooperation activities.
+Regarding the environment and climate change, the UK is the coordinator and actively supports Vietnam in implementing the Joint Partnership Agreement on the Just Energy Transition (JETP) between Vietnam and the International Partnership Group (IPG).
 In terms of development cooperation, the UK is one of Vietnam's leading donors through the Prosperity Fund, the Newton Fund, the Climate Action Programme for a Sustainable Asia (CARA), etc.

-The UK is a popular destination for Vietnamese students.
-There are currently more than 12,000 Vietnamese students studying at UK universities and educational institutions.
-In addition, thousands of Vietnamese experts and intellectuals are working in the fields of scientific research, technology, finance and innovation in the UK.
-Cooperation in other areas such as culture, sports and people-to-people exchange has also achieved important results.
+The UK is a popular choice for many Vietnamese students.
+Currently, more than 12,000 Vietnamese students are studying at universities and educational institutions in the United Kingdom.
+In addition, thousands of Vietnamese professionals and intellectuals are working in the fields of science, technology, finance, and innovation in the UK.
+Cooperation in other areas such as culture, sports, and people-to-people exchanges has also yielded significant results.

 Source: https://daibieunhandan.vn/nhan-chuyen-tham-chinh-thuc-lien-hiep-vuong-quoc-anh-va-bac-ireland-cua-tong-bi-thu-to-lam-de-ra-tam-nhin-va-dinh-huong-phat-trien-moi-cho-quan-he-song-phuong-10393227.html